ctx/ws-session/README.md

 Session Management Solutions
 ----------------------------
 * xsm and all other *-session programs eg xfce-session can only stop _all_ open windows.
-* KDE has activites; working for KDE programs; depends on the kdelibs.
+* KDE has activites; working for KDE programs
 * dmtcp cannot save the full state of X11 apps.
 * Files can change during the 'sleep' of an app.
 If there is no builtin session support this has to be addressed in the session manager.

-* ws-session is a small library of BASH functions (persistence layer, support for window manager) and a wrapper around every used app to handle every special case seperately.
+* ws-session is a small library of BASH functions and a wrapper around every used app to handle every special case seperately.

-* systemd user units look interesting.
+* systemd user units could be interesting.
 Such a unit has to save and reload the state of an app.
-I never saw such an example.

 Installation
 ============
 make install
 Adjust session.rc copy to $HOME/.session.rc or $XDG_CONFIG_HOME/ws-session/session.rc

-Hacking ws-ssession
+Extending ws-session
 ===================

 Global variable: